lajm-programming/data-analysis-2023/Week01/Week01_Tasks.md

 # Data Analysis and Visualization: Week01: Numpy

+## Lesson 01: Introduction to Data Visualization with Matplotlib

-## Lesson 01: Introducing Numpy
+## Lesson 02: Introducing Numpy

-## Lesson 02: Working with Arrays and Matrices in Numpy
+## Lesson 03: Basic Principles of working with Matplotlib

-## Lesson 03: Linear Algebra with Numpy
+## Self study: Linear Algebra with Numpy

 ## Self study: Mathematical Operations with Arrays and Matrices